-How Robert Smalls’ story inspired an award-winning novel that inspired a critically-acclaimed theatrical production.
+How Robert Smalls’ story inspired an award-winning novel that birthed a critically-acclaimed theatrical production.

 It’s been a bittersweet summer for Rebecca Bruff.